On the local structure of the Brill-Noether locus of locally free sheaves on a smooth variety: Preliminaries on deformation functors

 \section{Preliminaries on deformation functors}

 The first part of this section is dedicated to some preliminaries on functors of Artin rings and deformation functors we will need in the article.
-Secondly we introduce the basic definitions and properties of differential graded Lie algebras and the deformation theory associated to them.
+In the second part, we introduce the basic definitions of differential graded Lie algebras and the deformation theory associated to them.
 For a complete presentation of the topics, we refer the reader to \cite{Schlessinger, FantechiManetti, Man Pisa, Man Roma, ManettiSeattle}.

-$\Set$ denotes the category of sets in a fixed universe and $\Art_{\kk}$ the category of local Artinian $\kk$-algebras with residue fields $\kk$.